wenjietee/missile-command/README.md

 ---

-A browser based game of the 1980 Atari arcade classic.
+A browser based game inspired by the 1980 Atari arcade classic.
 6 cities are being bombarded by countless missiles, it is up to you, the Player, to defend the cities by shooting them down with missiles of your own.

 ## Game Link: